Ancastal/mtcleanse/README.md

 [![PyPI version](https://badge.fury.io/py/mtcleanse.svg)](https://badge.fury.io/py/mtcleanse)
 [![Python versions](https://img.shields.io/pypi/pyversions/mtcleanse.svg)](https://pypi.org/project/mtcleanse/)

 MTCleanse is a powerful, state-of-the-art toolkit designed for cleaning and preprocessing parallel corpora to be used for neural machine translation (NMT) systems.
-Built for researchers, language technologists, and ML practitioners, it addresses the critical "garbage in, garbage out" problem that plagues many translation models.
-By systematically removing noise, detecting misalignments, filtering problematic sentence pairs, and handling outliers, MTCleanse significantly improves the quality of training data - leading to more accurate, robust, and reliable translation models.
+Built for researchers, language technologists, and MT practitioners, it addresses the critical "garbage in, garbage out" problem that plagues many translation models.

+By systematically removing noise, detecting misalignments, filtering problematic sentence pairs, and handling outliers, MTCleanse significantly improves the quality of training data, leading to more accurate, robust, and reliable translation models.

 ## Features